ccerv1/blog/essays/gtc_alpha_impact.md

-{
-  "title": "Impact evaluations for 158 Gitcoin Grants - and the 30 I chose to fund", "date": "01/21/2023"
+### Impact evaluations for 158 Gitcoin Grants - and the 30 I chose to fund

-}
----
+*January 21, 2023*

-> #### *This article was originally posted on [Mirror](https://mirror.xyz/cerv1.eth/yBtw568KrA9SVvITGq2E6eQb14UdZYeb1lhimFW8qV4) .*
+> This article was originally posted on [Mirror](https://mirror.xyz/cerv1.eth/yBtw568KrA9SVvITGq2E6eQb14UdZYeb1lhimFW8qV4)

->
-# Intro
+### Intro

 This is my first attempt at creating a series of modular, oracular impact assessments for [Gitcoin Grants](https://grants.gitcoin.co/).